 Miracast is not a term that many people will have heard of but it’s a standard that lets you send your laptop or computer’s screen to another device.
-It is not the worlds best resolution or latency but it works and means that you can treat your TV as an extra monitor or send content direct from your PC to your TV.
-It was a little complicated to setup in the past but Windows 10 has is built right in – right click and select send to and there should be an option for the Fire Stick.
+It is not the worlds best resolution or latency but it works and means that you can treat your TV as an extra monitor or send content directly from your PC to your TV.
+It was a little complicated to set up in the past but Windows 10 has is built right in – right click and select send to and there should be an option for the Fire Stick.

 Amazon probably needs little introduction to any internet user.
 The company started setting books online in the late 1990’s and expanded to fill the market and began reselling almost everything else you can possibly think of.
 They started their own electronics arm making the Kindle which iterated to become the dominant e-reader and Amazon expanded to a small range of other electronic devices based on Android including tablets, a phone and media streamers – the Fire TV Stick.

 Fire TV Stick and remote, USB cable and wall power adaptor, HDMI extender cable, 2 AAA batteries (for the remote) and a quick start guide

 Processor: Broadcom Capri 28155, dual-core 2xARM A9

 Wi-Fi: Dual-band, dual-antenna Wi-Fi (MIMO); 802.11a/b/g/n Wi-Fi networks

 Bluetooth: Bluetooth 3.0 with HID HFP and SPP

 HDMI: Type A HDMI 1.4b output, w/HDCP 1.4

 Power and plug description: MicroUSB – power only

 Audio: Dolby Digital Plus certified, audio pass through up to 7.1